ye546/UP-Maprotation-Generator/README.md

 # maprotation-with-classes
-If you want to compile it you'll have to provide it with your own manifest file, as well as resource file and resource header.
+To compile you'll need a manifest file, resource file, resource header and an icon.